EthanWng97/next-tasks/README.md

 ## License

-Next.js Task Runner is licensed under the MIT License.
+Next Task is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact